 Judge Andrews took a different tack.
 He argued that the employees and the railroad were under a duty to act reasonably.
 This was a duty that they owed to all the world, and so there could be no doubt that it was a duty owed to Mrs. Palsgraf.

 But Andrews did not conclude that this meant that Mrs. P should win.
-In his view, the jury should be left to determine whether the employees’ negligence was the “proximate cause” of her injuries.
+In his view, the jury should be left to determine whether the employees’ negligence was the

 It has often been said that it is the victor who writes the history, but the history of Palsgraf has not been so straightforward.
 In fact, while almost every state in the nation has since claimed at some stage to have adopted the Palsgraf approach, the truth is that, until relatively recently, very few had.